-As of March 2012, 173,438 members are enrolled in Commonwealth Care.
+At the end of fiscal 2012, approximately 187,364 members were enrolled in Commonwealth Care.
 Enrollment includes integrated legal immigrants previously enrolled in the Bridge program.
-The current fiscal 2012 projected spending on non-AWSS Commonwealth Care members is \$736 million.
-Actual end-of-year spending could be higher or lower depending on enrollment.
-This cost estimate reflects gross funding needs of the program (net of enrollee contributions) and does not account for federal reimbursement under the Commonwealth's Medicaid waiver.
-The fiscal 2012 budget also includes funding of \$51 million to cover both the continuation of the Bridge program from July 2011 to February 2012, and the re-integration of legal immigrants into Commonwealth Care from March 2012 through the end of the fiscal year.
+Estimated fiscal 2012 spending on Commonwealth Care members, including AWSS members, is \$777 million.
+This cost estimate reflects gross funding needs of the program (net of enrollee contributions) and does not account for federal reimbursement under the Commonwealth's Medicaid waiver nor for the non-federally reimbursable members.
+The fiscal 2012 spending estimate also includes funding of \$43 million to cover both the continuation of the Bridge program from July, 2011 to February, 2012 and the re-integration of legal immigrants into Commonwealth Care from March, 2012 through the end of the fiscal year.

-The Governor's fiscal 2013 budget recommendation provides \$817 million for non-AWSS Commonwealth Care.
+The fiscal 2013 budget provides \$904 million for both the federally reimbursable and non-reimbursable populations in Commonwealth Care.
 These funds are designed to maintain eligibility for the program and pay for additional enrollment (including coverage for individuals that transition from the Medical Security Plan to Commonwealth Care after their unemployment benefits expire).
-The budget does not assume any material increases in Commonwealth Care base enrollee premiums.
-See "Health Care Cost Containment," below.

-Additionally, the Governor's fiscal 2013 budget recommendation includes \$156 million for continuing the re-integration of the AWSS population into Commonwealth Care.

-Also included in the Governor's fiscal 2013 budget is \$1 million to fund the implementation of a provision enacted in 2010 that requires the Connector to offer premium discounts for certain small businesses that purchase coverage through Commonwealth Choice and set up wellness programs for their employees.
-The budget also provides \$30 million to support the Health Safety Net Trust Fund.
+The budget does not assume any increases in Commonwealth Care base enrollee premiums.
+The fiscal 2013 budget includes \$143 million for those Commonwealth Care members who are not eligible for federal reimbursement.
+Also included in the fiscal 2013 budget is \$0.5 million to fund a program enacted in 2010 that requires the Connector to offer premium discounts, as rebates, for certain small businesses that purchase coverage through Commonwealth Choice and set up wellness programs for their employees.
+The fiscal 2012 budget saw an expansion in the premium rebates to 15% of the premium cost.
+This expansion continued to be supported in the fiscal 2013 budget.
+The fiscal 2013 budget also provides \$30 million to support the Health Safety Net Trust Fund.

-The Governor's fiscal 2013 budget recommendations fund the Commonwealth Care Trust Fund at \$737 million and assume a \$73 million tobacco tax increase to provide offsetting revenues.
-The increase in revenue is associated with the new costs tied to integrating the Aliens With Special Status (AWSS) population from the Bridge program to Commonwealth Care.
-In its version of the fiscal 2013 budget, the House did not adopt the tobacco tax revenue proposal and funded the Commonwealth Care Trust fund at \$742 million, a \$5 million overall transfer increase.
-The House budget also assumes \$69 million less in program spending, which is based on updated Connector projections related to a successful managed care contract procurement that brought rates down by 5%.